Desford: Aerodrome

-South of the town, Reid and Sigrist had created Desford Aerodrome on Carts Field plus land in the adjoining Peckleton parish by 1936.
+South of the town, Reid and Sigrist had created Desford Aerodrome on Carts Field plus land in the adjoining Peckleton parish, it is mentioned in "The Bystander" in 1929.
+By 1936.
 It was a flying training school, with George E. Lowdell as its Chief flying Instructor.
 The majority of aeroplanes used were De Havilland Tiger Moth single engined biplanes.
 An early form of flight simulator was also used and was visible from the public road.
 Leicester Aero Club used the aerodrome until it moved to nearby Ratcliffe Aerodrome.
 Early in 1939 Lowdell flew the first flight of the New Malden-built Reid and Sigrist R.S.1 Snargasher from Desford.
 During World War Two the aerodrome was an RAF training centre.

+Post 1945 RAF No 1969 AOP Flight was stationed here.
+Reid and Segrist developed the R.S.3 Desford as a trainer aircraft for use after the war.

 The aerodrome has been redeveloped as an industrial site where Caterpillar Inc. has a large factory.
 The officers mess was located on what is now the Sport in Desford site.

 Amenities

 The parish has three public houses, two in Desford: the Blue Bell, Lancaster Arms and the Greyhound in Botcheston.

 Desford has a community primary school and a secondary school, Bosworth Academy.

 Desford has an Italian restaurant (Pesto, previously the White Horse), a public library and a sports club.
 Tropical Birdland, a visitor attraction exhibiting many bird species, is situated in Lindridge Lane in Desford.

-There are two Co-Operative Society shops, an independent store which is now also the post office as well as a Fish and Chip takeaway and a pizza takeaway.
-There is a take away and eat in café called the "Food Room" situated in the centre of the village in one of the oldest buildings.
+There are two Co-Operative Society shops, an independent store which is now also the post office as well as a Fish and Chip takeaway and an Indian takeaway, Little India.
+Until the Summer of 2025, there was a take away and eat in café called the "Food Room" situated in the centre of the village in one of the oldest buildings.
+The building was transformed into a large grocery store in late 2025.

-Sport in Desford (SiD) was set up as an independent organisation by Desford Parish Council (DPC) in 1988 and it became a Registered Charity (No.: 1100319) in 2003.
+Sport in Desford] was set up as an independent organisation by Desford Parish Council (DPC) in 1988 and it became a Registered Charity (No.: 1100319) in 2003.
 DPC acquired the 5 acre plot on Peckleton Lane from Caterpillar UK in 1988 and SiD has developed what was a derelict site ever since, including the building of the double storey clubhouse, the new Scout Hall (funded by DPC) and the extra tennis court.

 The Parish Council maintain the following open spaces in the parish: